Nathaniel Dass

 Nathaniel Dass is a British actor, singer and musician.
 Dass played the main role of Nathaniel/Nate in the CBBC musical dramedy television series Almost Never, which ran for three seasons between 2019 and 2021.
-Since 2023, Dass has portrayed Dillon Ray in the Channel 4 soap opera Hollyoaks, for which he was nominated for "Best Partnership" at the 2024 Inside Soap Awards.
+From 2023 to 2026, Dass portrayed Dillon Ray in the Channel 4 soap opera Hollyoaks, for which he was nominated for "Best Partnership" at the 2024 Inside Soap Awards.

 Life and career

-Dass is British Indian from Birmingham, West Midlands.
+Dass is from Birmingham, West Midlands.
 He attended King Edward VI Five Ways School, where he gained 10 GCSE subjects at grades A* and A in 2018.
 In 2016, Dass appeared as a singer in the musical Jesus Christ Superstar.
 In 2018, it was announced that Dass had been cast as the lead role of Nathaniel/Nate in CBBC's new musical dramedy television series Almost Never.
 The show revolves around teenagers trying to make it in the music industry after appearing fictional music competition series.
-Nate was characterised by the BBC as being the lead singer of the show's fictional boyband The Wonderland and being a "a natural leader" who is enthusiastic about music and "has a way of bringing out the best in those around him", though they added that Nate has the "usual teenage insecurities" and worries about his band's success and his own abilities.
 Dass performed in several songs that were performed on the show.
 The first two series of Almost Never originally aired in 2019.
-Following the death of Mya-Lecia Naylor, a co-star on Almost Never, Dass gave his condolences.
-That same year Dass appeared on CBBC's morning children's magazine entertainment programme Saturday Mash-Up!.
 In 2021, Dass appeared on Blue Peter.
 That same year, he starred in the third series of Almost Never.